 Because of its small size, the Mevo is easy to throw in your bag and use both indoors and outdoors.
 You only need six feet of distance behind you to set up the Mevo, which is a plus.

 The biggest downside to the FlightScope Mevo is that it does not work with any golf simulator software (you’ll need the Mevo Plus for that).
-Still, it offers everything you need to improve your golf swing and review your shot data.
+If you aren’t planning on building your own golf simulator, the Mevo is the best affordable launch monitor.
+This golf swing launch monitor offers everything you need to improve and review yourĀ shot data.

 Click here to read our complete FlightScope Mevo review.